KULeuven-MICAS/stream/docs/source/stages.rst

         [  # Initializes the MainStage as entry point AcceleratorParserStage,  # Parses the accelerator
-            StreamONNXModelParserStage,  # Parses the ONNX Model into the workload LayerSplittingStage,  # Split the workload
-            StreamONNXModelParserStage,  # Parses the potentially split ONNX model into the workload GenerateCNWorkloadHybridStage,  # Generate fine-grained CN workload graph IntraCoreMappingStage,  # Find the optimal CME for each valid layer-core assignment
+            StreamONNXModelParserStage,  # Parses the ONNX Model into the workload GenerateCNWorkloadHybridStage,  # Split the workload into finer CNs StreamONNXModelParserStage,  # Parses the potentially split ONNX model into the workload GenerateCNWorkloadHybridStage,  # Generate fine-grained CN workload graph IntraCoreMappingStage,  # Find the optimal CME for each valid layer-core assignment